telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/radobject.md

 In the example above, the value of the Height property is coerced to 105 (Height is an integer property).

->note Coercion is seldom used.
+>tip Coercion is seldom used.

 ## Binding